contentful/slash-developers/docs/javascript/tutorials/using-the-sync-api-with-js.md

 ### Continuing the sync

-The next time you want to get updated content, you can use the token you previously stored.
-This will give you only new, and updated content, as well as a list of what content has been deleted:
+The next time you want to updated content, you can use the stored token.
+This will return you only new, and updated content, as well as a list of what content has been deleted:

 ~~~javascript
 client.sync({nextSyncToken: window.localStorage.getItem('contentfulSyncToken')})